awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="apigateway1-remediation"></a>

-To enable logging for REST APIs, see [Set up CloudWatch API logging using the API Gateway console](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html#set-up-access-logging-using-console) in the *API Gateway Developer Guide*\.
-To enable logging for HTTP APIs, see [Enabling logging for a stage](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-logging.html#http-api-enable-logging.console) in the *API Gateway Developer Guide*\.
+To enable logging for REST and Websocket APIs, see [Set up CloudWatch API logging using the API Gateway console](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html#set-up-access-logging-using-console) in the *API Gateway Developer Guide*\.

 ## \[AutoScaling\.1\] Auto Scaling groups associated with a load balancer should use load balancer health checks<a name="fsbp-autoscaling-1"></a>